Ladan Osman

-Ladan Osman (Laadan Cismaan, لادان عثمان) is a Somali-American poet and teacher.
-Her poetry is centered on her Somali and Muslim heritage, and has been published in a number of prominent literary magazines.
+Ladan Osman (Laadan Cismaan, لادان عثمان) is a Somali-American poet, director, and photographer.
+Her poetry is centered on themes of dislocation and migration, and has been published in a number of prominent literary magazines.
 In 2014, she was awarded the annual Sillerman First Book Prize for her collection The Kitchen Dweller's Testimony.
+In 2020, she was awarded the Hurston/Wright Legacy Award for her collection Exiles of Eden.
+She was awarded a 2021 Whiting Award for her poetry.

 Personal life

-Osman was born in Mogadishu, Somalia, and grew up in Columbus, Ohio, in the United States.
+Osman was born in Mogadishu, Somalia, and grew up in Columbus, Ohio in the United States.

-For her post-secondary education, Osman earned a BA from Otterbein University.
-She subsequently studied at the University of Texas at Austin's Michener Center for Writers, where she obtained an MFA.
+Osman studied at the University of Texas at Austin's Michener Center for Writers, where she obtained an MFA.

 Additionally, Osman has received fellowships from the Fine Arts Work Center, Union League Civic & Arts Foundation, Cave Canem Foundation, and Michener Center for Writers.

-As of 2014, she lives in Chicago.

 Career

-Osman is a teacher by profession.
+Osman is an artist by profession.

-Her verse has been featured in a number of poetry publications, including Narrative Magazine, Artful Dodge, Vinyl Poetry, Prairie Schooner and RHINO.
+Her verse has been featured in a number of poetry publications, including Academy of American Poets, Narrative Magazine, Literary Hub, and Prairie Schooner.
 Her poems have also appeared in former US Poet Laureate Ted Kooser's syndicated newspaper column, "American Life in Poetry".

-Osman's poetry is shaped by her Somali and Islamic heritage.
-Fellow Somali author Nuruddin Farah serves as among her main artistic influences.
-She also cites verse by the Palestinian poet Mahmoud Darwish, the Sudanese writer Tayeb Salih, as well as the American poets Sherman Alexie, Gwendolyn Brooks and Li-Young Lee as being additional inspirations.

 Her chapbook, Ordinary Heaven, was released in March 2014.
 Her first full-length collection, The Kitchen-Dweller's Testimony, was published in 2015 and was decorated with the Sillerman First Book Prize for African Poets.